The Island of Elba: Visiting the Site of Napoleon’s Trysts

 By Max Hartshorne

-We took a long walk this morning up to the top of Madonna del Monte, the tallest peak on Elba.
+We took a long walk one morning up to the top of Madonna del Monte, the tallest peak on Elba.

 There is a chairlift that brings people up, but we took the path that is marked by 14 little white stone domes — stations with pictures of Jesus that look like phone booths, along with the faded concrete steps that line the way.